 Q.1 (a) Select the most appropriate option:

-- Deficiency of carbohydrates leads to a disease called.

-(Kwashiorkor, Obesity, Marasmus)

-- ii.
-Proteins are made up of

-(Glucose, Amino acid, Fatty acid)

-- iii.
-Vitamin A is found in animals in the form of .(Beta carotene, Retinol, Tryptophan) - iv.
-Goiter is caused by deficiency of v.
-Citrus fruits are rich source of vi. is a precursor of vitamin A.
+- i.
+Deficiency of carbohydrates leads to a disease called.(Kwashiorkor, Obesity, Marasmus) - iii.
+Vitamin A is found in animals in the form of .(Beta carotene, Retinol, Tryptophan) - v.
+Citrus fruits are rich source of